- Business & Community Economic Development

 - Gender and Sexuality Center for Queer and Trans Life

 - Awards and Scholarships

 - About OED

 - Staff Intranet

 The Shakopee Mdewakanton Sioux Community (SMSC) Endowed Scholarship was established in 2008 through a generous gift from the Shakopee Mdewakanton Sioux Community.
 The SMSC scholarship program is designed to recruit and retain talented American Indian students with demonstrated financial need to the University of Minnesota.
 The SMSC scholarship program is administered by the University's Office for Equity and Diversity.

 The SMSC scholarship program supports incoming University of Minnesota first-year and transfer students with demonstrated financial need.
 Scholarships may also be awarded to newly-admitted graduate and professional students in specific disciplines.
 Scholarships are renewable for up to eight semesters for undergraduates, depending on your degree program and contingent upon academic performance.
 For graduate and professional students, the length of funding is contingent upon academic performance, the school of enrollment, the degree program, and will be determined on a case-by-case basis.

-Please make sure you fill out your FAFSA by July 1st in order to continue your eligibility for funding.
+- All SMSC Scholars (undergraduate & graduate): Please make sure you fill out your FAFSA by JUNE 30th in order to continue your eligibility for funding.

 For more information about the SMSC scholarship program, contact Ralph Blanco, Office for Equity and Diversity, at 612-625-8680 or firstname.lastname@example.org.